 - Pneumonia.
 Difficulty swallowing increases the risk of choking or aspirating food into the lungs, which can block breathing and cause pneumonia.

 - Personal safety challenges.
-Some day-to-day situations can present safety issues for people with dementia, including driving, cooking and walking alone.
+Some day-to-day situations can present safety issues for people with dementia, including driving, cooking, and walking and living alone.

 - Death.
 Late-stage dementia results in coma and death, often from infection.

 There's no sure way to prevent dementia, but there are steps you can take that might help.
 More research is needed, but it might be beneficial to do the following:

 - Keep your mind active.
 Mentally stimulating activities, such as reading, solving puzzles and playing word games, and memory training might delay the onset of dementia and decrease its effects.

 - Be physically and socially active.
 Physical activity and social interaction might delay the onset of dementia and reduce its symptoms.
 Aim for 150 minutes of exercise a week.

 - Quit smoking.
 Some studies have shown that smoking in middle age and beyond might increase your risk of dementia and blood vessel conditions.
 Quitting smoking might reduce your risk and will improve your health.

 Get enough vitamins.
 Some research suggests that people with low levels of vitamin D in their blood are more likely to develop Alzheimer's disease and other forms of dementia.
 You can get vitamin D through certain foods, supplements and sun exposure.

 More study is needed before an increase in vitamin D intake is recommended for preventing dementia, but it's a good idea to make sure you get adequate vitamin D. Taking a daily B-complex vitamin and vitamin C also might help.